austinfsmith/LACC/README.md

 There are a number of possible reasons that the script may fail to run to completion:

-If the error prevents the script from starting (e.g. you don’t see the “Running Combined Holdings and Duplication Report”), there is a problem with the formatting of your parameters or WSkey.
+If the error prevents the script from starting (e.g. you don’t see the “Running Combined Holdings and Duplication Report” message in the Python console), there is a problem with the formatting of your parameters or WSkey.
 Double-check these, making sure that you’re following the instructions given in the comments.

 If the error occurs while the script is querying holdings, the most likely culprit is that the OCLC servers have timed out while executing queries, or that it was interrupted by your computer going to sleep or logging out.
 You can generally just re-run the script; it will pick up where it left off.